balta2ar/crypto-010/README.md

 Implemented in python ([gmpy2](http://gmpy2.readthedocs.org/en/latest/)).

-## PA 6 Public Key Encryption from trapdoor permutations
+## PA6 Public Key Encryption from trapdoor permutations

 Your goal in this project is to break RSA when the public modulus N is generated incorrectly.
 This should serve as yet another reminder not to implement crypto